raphsilva/contrastive-summarization/README.md

-In the method directory, run the script `run.sh` to run the method.
+In each method directory, run the script `run.sh` to run the method.
 The dataset is in the `input` directory.